datacentricdesign/iob22/2_infrastructure/index.md

 # Book Chapter

-Module 2: Chapter 10 of&nbsp;<a href="https://tudelft.on.worldcat.org/search?queryString=designing+connected+products#/oclc/909772560">Designing Connected Products: UX for consumer Internet of Things'</a>&nbsp;by Claire Rowland et al.
+Chapter 10 of&nbsp;<a href="https://tudelft.on.worldcat.org/search?queryString=designing+connected+products#/oclc/909772560">Designing Connected Products: UX for consumer Internet of Things'</a>&nbsp;by Claire Rowland et al.

 # Videos